Paleolithic image of Aomori Prefecture (large animals)

 The Omori Katsuyama Site, a Paleolithic to Jomon period archaeological site known for its stone circle. © Hirosaki City Board of Education

-First, let's clarify the definition of a site (or archaeological site).
-A site is a place where tools used by human ancestors have been found.
-While there are various types of tools, the earliest tools used were stone tools, and therefore sites are generally considered to date from the Paleolithic period onward.
-Even if fossils of animals or fish are found, if no tools used by humans are found, it is not considered a site.
-In such cases, it is often simply called a fossil locality (or just a locality)
+Even if fossils of animals or fish are found, if no tools used by humans are found, it is not considered an archaeological site.
+In such cases, it is often simply referred to as a fossil locality (or just a locality)

-The world's oldest archaeological site is the Lomekwi site in Kenya, dating back approximately 330 years
+The world's oldest archaeological site is the Lomekwi site in Kenya, dating back approximately 3.3 million years

-The Tsugaru Strait, which is currently about 140 meters deep, is estimated to have been only about 20 meters deep at its deepest point, connecting Aomori Prefecture and Hokkaido.
-It is also thought that there may have been times when the strait was frozen over, and that parts of it were connected by ice bridges.
-Mutsu Bay is still shallow today, with a maximum depth of about 60 meters, and was land during the Ice Age.
+Mutsu Bay is still relatively shallow, with a maximum depth of only about 60 meters, and was land during the Ice Age.
 However, it is said that the plains south of Honshu, including Aomori Prefecture, were never covered in ice due to the influence of the Kuroshio Current (a warm current)

 The Paleolithic and Neolithic periods are globally standardized names.
 The Jomon and Yayoi periods, on the other hand, are unique to Japan